apmcleod/met-align/README.md

 `$ java -cp bin metalign.beat.hmm.HmmBeatTrackingModelTrainer [ARGS] Files`

-Files should be a list of 1 or more music files (MIDI/krn/(noteB)[#Temperley-File-Modifications]) or directories containing only music files.
+Files should be a list of 1 or more music files (MIDI/krn/[noteB](#Temperley-File-Modifications)) or directories containing only music files.
 Any directory entered will be searched recursively for files.

 ARGS:
  * `-T` = Use tracks as correct voice (instead of channels).
 Only used for MIDI files.
  * `-s` INT = Use INT as the sub beat length.
  * `-X` = Input files are xml directories from CrestMusePEDB.
  * `-a FILE` = Search recursively under the given FILE for anacrusis files.
-See (Anacrusis Files)[#Anacrusis-Files] for information about the anacrusis file format.
+See [Anacrusis Files](#Anacrusis-Files) for information about the anacrusis file format.

 Usage examples: